bsdinis/feedback/lessons/06_specificity_change_practice.md

 Specific Feedback:

 2nd Task.
-Try to improve the review from Ana
+Try to improve this review from Ana

 >AnaAmazonia comments:
 >